-When we think about an electric vehicle, what we’re really thinking about is that we won’t have to go fill up gas anymore, we won’t have to spend money and we will be saving the planet.
+When we think about an buying an electric vehicle, what we’re really thinking about is that we won’t have to go fill up gas anymore, we won’t have to spend money and we will be saving the planet.
 There are so many things that people do not know about electric vehicles and that’s why we are going to tell you all you need to know about this type of vehicle.

 First of all, an electric vehicle has two major components.
 An electric motor and a battery pack that powers it.
 You won’t find an internal combustion engine in a true electric vehicle, or a fuel pump, gas tank, or oil pan.
 No oil or smog checks are necessary.